-SpaceX and Tesla Chief Executive Officer Elon Musk unveiled that there are currently 1,469 Starlink satellites active, alongside 272 are moving to orbits.
+SpaceX and Tesla Chief Executive Officer Elon Musk unveiled that currently 1,469 Starlink satellites are active, alongside 272 are moving to orbits.
 The satellite’s laser link is likely to be activated soon.

 Until November last year, SpaceX welcomed nearly 11,000 monthly users; it began its service in 2020.
 In 2021, Starlink will greet roughly 500,000 users in less than 12 months, and also Starlink has expanded its network to 12 countries.
 In December last year, SpaceX reported that the shortage of Semiconductors had affected the production of the Starlink user terminals.